 - Technical service specification owner refers to the body responsible for developing and maintaining the technical specification(s) of a service, based on the corresponding service definitions [by way of example: for VTS Information Service, technical service specification owners could be the IALA ENAV Committee and the IHO]

-Responsible service providers [to be decided later]
+[all above agreed enav 20 with IHO comments]Responsible service providers [to be decided later]

 In each country there will be authorities responsible for providing information services.
 The table below offers examples of authorities responsible in each case, which can be different between countries.